The number of tiles of $\mathbb{Z}^d$: Introduction

+Tiling $\Z^d$ with translations is a natural problem that has been widely studied \cite{COVEN,Wang, Newman,LabaLondner,LabaLondner2,GT}.
+Even in dimension $1$ the exact structure of tiles remains unclear in general, with a long-standing conjecture of Coven and Meyerowitz \cite{COVEN} aiming to shed light on this problem.

-A set $S \subseteq \Z^d$ tiles $\Z^d$ by translations if one has $\Z^d = \dot\bigcup S+z_i$ for some $z_i \in \Z^d$.
-Tiling $\Z^d$ with translations is a natural problem that has been widely studied in many works \cite{COVEN,Wang,Newman,LabaLondner,LabaLondner2}.
-The main aim of this note is to count how many subsets of $[n]^d$ can tile $\Z^d$.
-We remark that this differs from the recent work of Stern \cite{Stern}, which studied the problem of counting for a given $S \subseteq \Z^d$, how many different ways there are to tile $S$ ($S$ may not tile $\Z^d$).
+Rather than studying the \emph{exact} structure of tiles, which is open even in dimension \(1\), our aim is to study their \emph{typical} structure by counting them.
+Concretely, we count how many subsets of $[n]^d = \{(x_1,\ldots,x_d) \mid x_i \in \{1,\ldots,n\} \}$ can tile $\Z^d$, which implies bounds on the search space we are working with.
+We remark that our work differs from the recent work of Stern \cite{Stern}, which studied the problem of counting for a given $S \subseteq \Z^d$, how many different ways there are to tile $S$ ($S$ may not tile $\Z^d$).